valkey-io/valkey-py/docs/advanced_features.rst

    ...     pipe.set('foo1', 'bar1').get('foo1').execute()
    [True, b'bar1']

-Please note: - RedisCluster pipelines currently only support key-based commands. - The pipeline gets its ‘read_from_replicas’ value from the cluster’s parameter.
+Please note: - ValkeyCluster pipelines currently only support key-based commands. - The pipeline gets its ‘read_from_replicas’ value from the cluster’s parameter.
 Thus, if read from replications is enabled in the cluster instance, the pipeline will also direct read commands to